-If you are a U.S. citizen or permanent resident who is marrying someone from South Korea, and you would like to sponsor your husband or wife for a U.S. green card (lawful permanent residence), keep reading for some important legal and practical guidance.
+If you are a U.S. citizen or permanent resident who is marrying someone from South Korea, and you would like to sponsor your husband or wife for a marriage-based U.S. green card (lawful permanent residence), keep reading for some important legal and practical guidance as to both:

-(Warning: This is a general overview of how the U.S. immigration system works for most married couples.
-Your situation may present complications or qualify for exceptions; see an experienced attorney for a full analysis.)
+This is a general overview of how the U.S. immigration system works for most married couples.
+Your situation might present complications or qualify for exceptions; see an experienced attorney for a full analysis.

-We’ll start with a little background on how U.S. immigration law works.
+Let's start with a little background on how U.S. immigration law works.
 Getting married to a U.S. citizen or lawful permanent resident gives noncitizens a direct path to U.S. immigration.
-Contrary to popular rumor, however, the foreign national does not immediately or automatically receive a green card or U.S. citizenship.
+Contrary to popular rumor, however, the foreign national does not immediately or automatically receive the right to immigrate, nor to U.S. citizenship.

-If you are a U.S. citizen and already married or soon to be, your new spouse is your "immediate relative" in the language of U.S. immigration law.
-He or she may receive a green card as soon as the two of you successfully complete the application process.
+If you are a U.S. citizen and already married or soon to be, your new foreign-born husband or wife is your "immediate relative" in the language of U.S. immigration law.
+Your spouse may receive a green card as soon as the two of you successfully complete the application process.
 That process can, by itself, take several months.

-If you have not yet gotten married and your fiancé is still living in South Korea, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. on a K-1 visa in order to get married in the United States.
-After the wedding, your new spouse can apply for a green card, if desired.
-You can also choose to get married first in South Korea or in another country, and then apply for an immigrant visa with which to enter the U.S. – the equivalent of a green card.
+If you have not yet gotten married and your fiancé is still living in South Korea, you can, if you are a U.S. citizen, petition for your fiancé(e) to enter the U.S. on a K-1 visa in order to get married in the United States.
+After the wedding, your new spouse can apply for a green card through a process known as "adjustment of status."

 U.S. permanent residents (green card holders) cannot petition for fiancés.
 You will have to get married before proceeding with U.S. immigration.